2022/23 Full-time Undergraduate course

 In this section

-96 UCAS tariff points to include a minimum of 4 subjects at Higher Level and 1 at Ordinary Level, including English and Maths at O4/H6 or above.
+96 UCAS tariff points to include five subjects (four of which must be at Higher Level).
+The overall profile must include English and Maths at O4/H6 or above.

 A minimum of grade C in Math and English is required at Intermediate Level if not studying at Higher Level.